-All federally-funded assets shall be maintained in an operable state.
-If repairs are necessary, the district may pay for the repairs of the federally-funded assets with federal grant funds, unless expressly restricted by the granting agency.
+Federally funded assets shall be maintained in an operable state.
+If repairs are necessary, the district may pay for the repairs of the federally funded assets with federal grant funds, unless expressly restricted by the granting agency.

-The district fixed asset procedures shall include an annual inventory (or more frequently if required by a granting agency) of all assets and reconciliation of the inventory reports.
+The district fixed asset procedures shall include an annual inventory (or more frequently if required by a granting agency) of assets.
 [Note.
-Federal requirements CFR 200.313 requires an inventory at least once every 2 years.]
+Federal requirements CFR 200.313(d)(2) requires an inventory at least once every 2 years.]
 The district's annual inventory of assets shall be conducted by February each fiscal year.
 Lost, damaged, or stolen assets shall be recorded on the fixed assets database with the date of the loss.
-The disposition records such as the loss report (police report for thefts) shall be maintained with the asset records.

-In addition, the district shall track all grant-funded asset purchases by grant, or fund code, as appropriate.
+In addition, the district shall track grant-funded asset purchases by grant, or fund code, as appropriate.
 The disposal of grant-funded assets shall be in accordance with federal guidelines and grant-specific guidelines, if any.
-At a minimum, the disposition date, reason and sale price of all federally-funded assets shall be recorded in the fixed assets database.
+At a minimum, the disposition date, reason and sale price of federally funded assets shall be recorded in the fixed assets database.

-During the life of the asset, the district shall ensure that all assets purchased with federal grant funds are insured against loss.
+During the life of the asset, the district shall ensure that assets purchased with federal grant funds are insured against loss.
 The costs to insure and maintain (repair) assets purchased with federal grant funds are generally allowable costs, unless specifically prohibited by a granting agency.

-The Accounting Clerk/Receptionist shall be responsible for maintaining the fixed asset database of all district assets, including all federally-funded assets.
+The Accounting Clerk/Receptionist shall be responsible for maintaining the fixed asset database of district assets, including federally funded assets.

-902.7 Cost Principles
+Cost Principles

-All grant expenditures must be allowable under the Federal Cost Principles (2 CFR 200 - Subpart E), the grant application program assurances, the granting agency's policies, and the district policies and procedures.
+Grant expenditures must be allowable under the Federal Cost Principles (2 CFR 200.302 (b)(7)), the grant application program assurances, the granting agency's policies, and the district policies and procedures.